top of page

 Cinder

 Cinder was found barely a day old.
 We call him our little Panther.
-He is getting older but he is significantly smaller than others his age... at 17 weeks old, he is barely 2 lbs, but other than weight he meets all over milestones.
+He is getting older but he is significantly smaller than others his age... this image (12/08/25) is is 28 weeks old...
+6 1/2 months old and weighs 2 lbs 3 oz.
+He also has reoccuring respiratory infections.
+Otherwise he acts his age, super playful affectionate and absolutely fearless.

 Black Background